eternaltyro/bureaucracy-survival/India/README.md

    authenticity to the receipt.
  - You can make receipts for every quarter.
 One receipt for three months should suffice.
 No need to waste 12 papers when four would do.
+ - Typically, 1.
+Apr-Jun; 2.
+Jul-Sep; 3.
+Oct-Dec; 4.
+Jan-Mar.
+Mention that Rent
+   has been paid in advance wherever appropriate.
  - Each receipt should have a revenue stamp of 1 rupee value affixed.
  - The property owner's signature should begin on paper and ride across the revenue stamp.